chameleon-ai/webm-for-4chan/README.md

 - Use `--fast` to significantly speed up encoding at the expense of quality and rate control accuracy.
 - Row based multithreading is enabled by default.
 This can be disabled with `--no_mt`
 - You may notice an additional file 'temp.opus'.
 This is an intermediate audio file used for size calculation purposes.
 If normalization is enabled, 'temp.normalized.opus' will also be generated.
-- With `--codec libx264`, 'temp.aac' and 'temp.normalized.aac' are generated instead of .opus files.
+- With `--mp4`/`--codec libx264`, 'temp.aac' and 'temp.normalized.aac' are generated instead of .opus files.
+- Expect size overshoots much more often with `--mp4`/`--codec libx264`.
+This is a result of libx264's rate control accuracy being much more sloppy than libvpx-vp9.
 - When using `-x`/`--cut` or `-c`/`--concat`, a lossless temporary file of the assembled segments called 'temp.mkv' gets generated.
 - When using `-x`/`--cut` or `-c`/`--concat` it is currently not possible to burn-in subtitles or to specify an audio track besides the default.
 - Currently, image + audio combine mode only makes .webm files (vp9/opus), `--codec libx264` intentionally has no effect.